-Trail Gap 23b, described below, currently separates Segments 1 and 2 with an 8.5-mile gap, and Segments 2 and 3 with a 0.7-mile gap.
+Trail Gap 23b, described below, currently separates Segments 1 and 2 with an 8.5-mile gap, and Segment 2 and the Great American Rail-Trail (Crown Point) with a 0.7-mile gap.

 The Veterans Memorial Trail will connect a series of memorials dedicated to those who have served our country in times of war and peace.
 Currently one memorial-the Lake County Korean Veterans Memorial-has been completed, with two more under development.
 These include the Lake County World War I & II Veterans and Holocaust Memorial in Crown Point and the Northwest Indiana Middle East Veterans Memorial in Hebron.
 The connection to the Erie Lackawanna Trail will go through the heart of Crown Point and be adjacent to property slated for a future city hall.